 Roughly 92.0% of students send ACT scores, with the average score in the 24 range.
 Around 4.0% of UDM applicants send their SAT scores, which average around 1,120.
 Get an idea of what campus life at UDM is really like by watching a few campus videos.

 It's hard to find a better school than Wayne State University if you want to study Criminal Justice & Corrections.
 Students who graduate from the criminal justice program earn around $34,684 for their early career and $62,699 in their mid career.
 Detroit, Michigan is the best area for students who enjoy the active city life.

-You'll get a high-return on your education investment with Wayne State University, considering its net price of $21,645 is an excellent value.
-You may want to invest in an ACT prep course prior to taking the test because the usual ACT score is 23.
+You'll get a high-return on your education investment with Wayne State University, considering its net price of $22,170 is an excellent value.
+If you are considering Wayne State, hit the books.
+The average SAT score of applicants is 1,122.
 A virtual tour could be a good way to find out more about Wayne State University.